jhawe/jhawe.github.io/_posts/2019-06-18-remap-scraper.md

 {% highlight r %}
 # Optional: write obtained data to disc
-#write_tsv(remap, "remap_celltype_tfs.tsv")
+write_tsv(remap, "../downloads/remap_celltype_tfs.tsv")
 {% endhighlight %}

 This was easy enough, we got the table and transformed it into a tibble, getting nicer column names on the way.
+You can download the transformed table [from here](downloads/remap_celltype_tfs.tsv).

 > NOTE: the *readHTMLTable* actually returns a *list* of results it finds.
 We instantly subset the list and only retrieve the first element, which, in our case, is the main table.